 It is not strictly neurographic art as it may not carry the full mental health benefits of using the neurographic line.

-Additionally, people will add dots, flowers, starts or other exciting embellishments to their art piece.
+Additionally, you may add dots, flowers, stars or other exciting embellishments to yourr art piece.

 The popular neurographic art method is suitable for kids and is often used in schools.